meysilver/customer-retention-rfm-analysis/README.md

 - Personalize offers for slow-returning customers.
 - Monitor retention buckets over time to track improvement.

 ---

+## 📈 Business Impact

+This analysis helps the business understand customer behavior beyond total sales by identifying:

+- High-value customers (Champions) who should be protected and rewarded.
+- At-risk and hibernating customers who require re-engagement strategies.
+- The typical time it takes customers to return for a second purchase, enabling better-timed marketing campaigns.

+By acting on these insights, the business can:
+- Improve retention through targeted incentives.
+- Increase lifetime value by focusing on loyal segments.
+- Reduce churn by intervening before customers disengage.

+---

 ## 📁 Repository Structure